Abdominal and pelvic anatomy encompasses the anatomy of all structures of the abdominal and pelvic cavities.

-The accessory extensor digiti secundus muscle is a rare accessory muscle or tendon of the ankle and a normal anatomical variant.
+The accessory extensor digiti secundus muscle is a rare accessory muscle or tendon of the ankle and an anatomical variant.

 origin: extensor hallucis longus tendon or muscle

-insertion: the medial phalanx of the second toe second tendon of the extensor digitorum longus muscle
+insertion: medial phalanx of the second toe second tendon of the extensor digitorum longus muscle

 Accessory fissures of the lung usually occur at the borders of bronchopulmonary segments.
 They are common normal variants but are less commonly seen on imaging.